Memory System

 When enabled, the system:

-- Generates vector embeddings for each chunk
+- Generates searchable representations for each segment

 Memory Categories